ZXY101/darkly/01_editable_values/Resources/info.md

 ## Method

-Go to the recover password page:
+Go to the Survey Page
 Homepage > Survey

 Then inspect element and look at one of the selects, you can then edit that options `value` and send any value directly to the backend.